Overcoming Imposter Syndrome: 8 Strategies for Veteran Leaders in Business

 Robert Hole • November 13, 2025

 Picture this: You're in a boardroom—well, a Zoom room, if we're being real—pitching your veteran-owned consulting firm to a room full of suits who look like they stepped out of a J.Crew catalog.
 You've got the logistics chops from years of supply chain wizardry in theater, the leadership scars from leading squads through fog and fire, and a business plan sharper than a KA-BAR.
 But as the questions fly, that familiar voice creeps in: Who are you to be here?
 You're just a vet playing entrepreneur.
 They'll see through you any second.
-Your palms sweat, your pitch falters, and by the end, you're replaying every "um" like a bad AAR.
+Your palms sweat, your pitch falters, and by the end, you're replaying every "um" like a bad AR.
 Welcome to imposter syndrome—the invisible enemy that's haunted more high-achievers than you might think, and for veteran leaders in business, it's a particularly insidious foe.

 Imposter syndrome isn't a character flaw; it's a psychological pattern where capable individuals doubt their accomplishments and fear being "exposed" as frauds.
 It affects up to 82% of people at some point, but for veterans transitioning to entrepreneurship, the rates hit harder—around 70% report symptoms, exacerbated by the "civilian gap" where military skills feel undervalued or untranslated.
 In a 2025 study from Syracuse University's Institute for Veterans and Military Families (IVMF), 60% of veteran business owners cited imposter feelings as a top barrier to scaling, often manifesting as hesitation in networking, pricing services too low, or avoiding "big" opportunities like federal contracts.
 Why us?
 Service instills humility and team-first mindsets, but civilian business demands self-promotion— a clash that amplifies doubt.
 Add the transition's isolation (40% of vets feel "lonely" in entrepreneurship, per a recent SOCO Digest report), and it's a perfect storm.